×

 Is there a lot of diversity?
 Are people in Sintra accepting of differences?

 "Sintra, is a culturally diverse town that has been influenced by various civilizations throughout history.
 This diversity is reflected in its architecture, cuisine, and local traditions.
 The people of Sintra are generally known for their hospitality and openness towards visitors and new residents, regardless of their cultural or ethnic backgrounds.
 They are typically accepting of differences and are accustomed to interacting with tourists from all over the world, given Sintra's status as a popular tourist destination.
-However, like any place, individual experiences may vary," explained one expat living in Sintra, Portugal.
+However, like any place, individual experiences may vary," said one expat who made the move to Sintra.

 What are the schools in Sintra like?